 In the case of the textiles, apparel, and footwear sectors, the importer must be registered in the Padrón for textile, apparel, and footwear products.
 Companies not registered in the Padrón are not allowed to import these products.

-On December 3, 2015, the Mexican Government initiated a special program to strengthen the Mexican textile and apparel industry.
-The main purpose of this program is to protect local industry against counterfeiting from Asia and to promote the financing programs of the Mexican Development Bank to support small- and medium-sized companies in the sector.
+On December 3, 2015, the Government of Mexico (GOM) initiated a special program to strengthen the Mexican textile and apparel industry.
+The main purpose of this program is to protect local industry against counterfeiting from Asia and to promote the financing programs of the Mexican Development Bank to support small and medium-sized companies in the sector.
 A number of these measures affect Mexican textile importers, including the use of an importer registry, the establishment of reference prices (though they should not be applied to products accompanied by a USMCA Certification of Origin), as well as a five-day waiting period for all imports.

 The following links provide access to the three versions of the textile, apparel, and footwear Mexican reference price lists:

 The GOM created a guide related to the electronic or digital documents that must be attached to the import declaration, which you can find in the following link (English): https://anam.gob.mx/documentos-electronicos-o-digitales-que-se-deben-transmitir-como-anexos-al-pedimento-de-importacion-ing/

 For more information and help with import requirements and documentation in Mexico please contact:

 Manuel “Manny” Velazquez